-As we get closer to Halloween, images of bats are all around.
+Bats are fascinating animals that have long carried a negative reputation.
 These mysterious flying mammals have been the subject of superstitions, folklore, and fear.
 They have also been touted as pests or unclean.

 In reality there is nothing to fear about these animals.
 They are shy, intelligent creatures that play a vital and underappreciated role in our ecosystem and economy.Last month, the Open Space Authority hosted two docent-led evening hikes led by volunteer docent Joan Murphy, to look for bats as they flew out for the night at the Authority’s Little Uvas Creek preserve.
 Attendees gathered just before sunset to learn a bit of background about these animals before hiking to the top of a nearby hill for a short presentation and to watch bats fly out overhead as it got dark.